gkov3/CipherLabRK25CameraScanningTest/README.md

 # CipherLabRK25CameraScanningTest
 Demonstrate camera freezing on CipherLab RK25

-The project is written in C# / Xamamrin.Forms.
+The project is written in C# / Xamarin.Forms.

 On RK25 after couple of scans the camera freezes and app crashes.